-Implementing this strategy takes us a step closer to meeting the government's 25-Year Environment Plan target of 75% of England's chalk streams to get to their natural state as soon as practicable.
+Implementing this strategy takes us a step closer to meeting the government's 25 Year Environment Plan.
+The plan has a target of 75% of England's chalk streams to get to their natural state as soon as practicable.

 Press release distributed by Media Pigeon on behalf of GOV.UK, on Oct 15, 2021.
 For more information subscribe and follow us.